 Do you offer internships?

-Due to COVID restrictions and our current intake , our internship(s) in Spring 2022 will be limited to non-clinical hours.
-Check back with us in 2022, if you need clinical hours!
+Due to COVID restrictions and our current intake, our internship(s) in Spring 2022 will be limited to non-clinical hours.
+Email firstname.lastname@example.org for details!

 I need community service hours for a class.
 Can I volunteer at Oasis?

 Due to the long-term commitment our volunteers make, we unfortunately do not offer minimal academic community service hours.

 Unfortunately we do not offer court-ordered community service hours.

 I can only volunteer in the evening or on weekends.
 What can I do?

 We have limited evening and weekend volunteering, mostly with our Warming Shelters in the winter.
 Check out when each program meets to see if there is one that would fit your schedule.

 Can I use my skills to volunteer at Oasis?

 We are currently recruiting professional photographers and videographers, as well as web designers familiar with WordPress.
 Email Felisha at email@example.com for more info!

 Interested in Volunteering?